- slide 1 of 13

 Interrupting a conversation with improper body language or inappropriate words will have a negative impact in effective communication.
 Here's some tips to help you avoid this barrier to effective listening:

 - Listen without interrupting while the other person is speaking.

-- If you seek to clarify something, use appropriate body language such as raising your hand or use appropriate words (like "I am sorry to be interrupting you...").
+- If you seek to clarify something, use appropriate body language such as raising your hand or ask politely for more details (like "I am sorry to interrupt you...").

 - slide 8 of 13

-The person who is faking attention is just "hearing" but not "listening".
-The person is acting as if he or she is listening.
+The person who is faking attention is just "hearing" but not "listening."
 There may be some eye contact and the person may even be nodding, but the mind is elsewhere.
 The person may be thinking about what to have for lunch or what to wear for the party that evening.
 Faking attention is a habit for some people, but it conveys lack of respect and dishonesty.